ericovis/rkh/README.md

-# Remove Known Hosts (rkh) CLI
+# rkh
-Command line tool for removing entries of your ~/.ssh/known_hosts file
+A command-line tool for removing entries of your ~/.ssh/known_hosts file

 ## Setup